ugrewer/APSIM_RotationTraining/docs/basic crop rotations.rst

 The final *APSIMX file* produced in this tutorial can be accessed for comparison at:
 `CropRotation_basic.apsimx <CropRotation_basic/CropRotation_basic.apsimx>`_.
-To reinforce your understanding of the main functions of the Rotation Manager we suggest you to now read through the presentation of the Rotation Manager on the APSIM website:
+To reinforce your understanding of the main functions of the Rotation Manager we suggest you to also read through the presentation of the Rotation Manager on the APSIM website:
 `APSIM Rotation Manager <https://apsimnextgeneration.netlify.app/usage/rotationmanager/>`_.